Arrtthhuur/pf_tester/README.md

 ```

 ## Usage

+(NB: the header file causes `-Wformat` errors, ignore them)

+Go to the directory where you cloned and run one of the following commands:

 ### Full tests

+Tests c s d i u p x X % conversions against the official printf.

 ```bash
 make tester
 ```
-Launches the full tester:

-c s d i u p x X % conversions.

 Displays an "interface" showing in green what the official printf prints, and in red what your ft_printf prints.
 As well as a green "OK" if the differential output count is 0, a red "KO" otherwise.

+In the `pf_tester.c`, you can comment the `#define TEST_` to remove a specific conversion from the tests.

+#### "Edge" cases covered

+`c` : All printable and control characters, extended ASCII and null character.

+`s` : Empty and null string.

+`d` : INT_MAX and INT_MIN.

+`i` : INT_MAX and INT_MIN.

+`u` : INT_MAX, INT_MIN and UINT_MAX.

+`p` : INT_MAX, INT_MIN and UINT_MAX.

+`x` : INT_MAX, INT_MIN and UINT_MAX.

+`X` : INT_MAX, INT_MIN and UINT_MAX.

 ### Small tests

+Edit `main.c` as pleased to test a specific conversion.

 ```bash
 make main
 ```
-Edit main.c as pleased to test a specific

 ### Leak tests

+Detects memory leaks.

 ```bash
 make leaks
 ```
-This will make an infinite loop, causing the program to get "stuck", allowing us to detect memory leaks within our program.
+This will make an infinite loop, causing the program to get "stuck".

-One has to open another terminal, in the same directory and run the command:
+One has to open another terminal in the same directory and run the command:

 ```bash
 leaks a.out
 ```

+## Contributing
+Any suggestions or bugs reporting ?
+Contact abeznik@student.codam.nl

 ## Support
 Slack: abeznik

 Email: abeznik@student.codam.nl

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.